-Your other option to get from Berlin to Munch is to travel overnight on the City Night Line train.
+Your other option to get from Berlin to Munich is to travel overnight on the City Night Line train.
 This night train leaves Berlin Hbf at 8:59 p.m. and arrives at München Hbf at 7:05 a.m.
-The night train requires a reservation fee – prices start at 11.50 Euros for a reclining seat and 27.50 Euros for a bed in a 6-person couchette.
+The night train requires a reservation fee – prices start at 11.50 euros for a reclining seat and 27.50 euros for a bed in a 6-person couchette.

 Getting to Berlin Hbf train station

 Berlin has more than one train station, but the city’s central station, Berlin Hbf, is the one you’re usually going to use.
 It’s centrally located and easily accessible by the city’s public transport network.
 S-Bahn lines S5, S7, S9 and S95 will all get you there – the S-Bahn is a suburban train network that operates across the city and is covered by the Eurail Pass.